andresponton21/Dapp2_project/README.md

-# Health Record (DAPP1 project in George Brown College)
+# KYP Know your Product Dapp 2 project

 A simple project simulates health record systems with transparent and security data using Hyperledger Fabric .